What does it mean to have a judgement against you?

 Remember that once a judgement has been filed, it will start to build interest.
 If you have a judgement against you, the creditor will attempt to collect the payment from you.
 The longer you postpone this payment, the higher the amount becomes that needs to be collected from you, because of the interest.

-Here are the steps that you should take to have a judgement cleared from your credit report:
+Here are the steps you should take to have a judgement cleared from your credit report

 - On your credit report, you will be able to see who has listed a judgement against you.
 You should contact the attorneys that have a judgement against you and ask them for your outstanding balance.